IzzatyBalqis/IzzatyBalqis/README.md

 **🙌Stubborn**
 I possess a determined and persistent nature.
 Every time I encounter failure, I immediately delve into analyzing my mistakes, seeking a deeper understanding of the situation.
 I dedicate myself to extensive practice and exercises to compensate for any shortcomings.
 If I find myself struggling to grasp a concept, I am known to stay up late and exert extra effort, as I am adverse to accepting failure.
 While I acknowledge that failures provide valuable lessons, my ultimate goal is to cultivate a life abundant in successes rather than setbacks.

+**🏔️Explorer**
+I really like trying out new things and pushing myself beyond my comfort zone.
+For example, there was this time when I joined a kayak program for students.
+It seemed like a fun idea at first, but when I actually got on the kayak, it turned out to be quite scary, and I regretted it a bit.
+Still, looking back, even the scary parts were part of the adventure.
+So, basically, I enjoy exploring and trying new stuff, even if I end up feeling a bit scared or regretful afterward.

 <h2> </h2>

 How to reach me **izzaetie98@gmail.com**